siddharthvp/mwn/README.md

 -   `new bot.user('User name').contribsGen()` - fetch user contributions
 -   `new bot.user('User name').logsGen()` - fetch user logs

-Every method names that end in `Gen` is an async generator.
+Every method with a name that ends in `Gen` is an async generator.

 **Emergency shutoff**: Mwn exploits Node's asynchronous event loop to efficiently implement emergency shutoff.